 Julie has particular experience with legal malpractice litigation.
 She had led some of the largest legal malpractice cases in history, and has often resolved them quickly and with highly favorable results, even before filing.
 She also has extensive expertise in appeals: aside from having clerked on two appellate courts, Julie has briefed and argued over 40 civil cases in the New York state appellate courts and in the U.S. Court of Appeals for the Second Circuit.
 She has authored two amicus briefs filed before the U.S. Supreme Court, including one filed on behalf of 31 major municipalities.

-A first-generation immigrant who grew up in New York’s inner city, Julie is deeply passionate about giving voice to the marginalized.
+An immigrant who grew up in New York’s inner city in undocumented status, Julie is deeply passionate about giving voice to the marginalized.
 She dedicates her pro bono practice to advancing the rights of immigrants and women.
 She currently serves on a panel of appellate attorneys selected by the U.S. Court of Appeals for the Second Circuit to provide to indigent litigants the highest quality representation in cases of first impression.
+She is also the author of the forthcoming book, “Beautiful Country: A Memoir of an Undocumented Childhood,” forthcoming fall 2021 with Doubleday (North America) and Viking (UK and Commonwealth).

 Julie graduated from Yale Law School in 2012, and she is an active alumna and mentor for women and minorities in that community.
 After law school, Julie clerked for Judge Morgan Christen on the U.S. Court of Appeals for the Ninth Circuit and for Justice Peter Maassen on the Alaska Supreme Court.
 Julie was also an appellate and commercial litigation associate in the New York and Washington, D.C. offices of a large international law firm.
 Prior to joining Robins Kaplan, she served as senior counsel in the Appeals Division of New York City’s Office of Corporation Counsel.

 Served as lead counsel and primary brief author in a complex administrative appeal involving a zoning statute that spanned thousands of pages.
 Argued the appeal before the Appellate Division, First Judicial Department of the Supreme Court of the State of New York and secured a rapid and unanimous reversal.
 (Prior to joining Robins Kaplan LLP)